Symbolic link support as described here, along with the

 tables works as follows:

-In the data directory, you always have the table format (
+In the data directory, you always have the data (

 You can symlink the data file and the index file independently to different directories.